 The board members joined AIRA for various reasons.
 One member was dispatched to AIRA by an organization, one of AIRA’s supporters, which he had belonged to.
 Others were invited to be AIRA board members when they were taking foreign language lessons or teaching at Japanese Language Class.
 Others wanted to make use of their past experiences of staying or travelling overseas.
 It seems that, at first, many of them joined in AIRA’s activities as they were invited by others, but gradually they came to be positive to serve for the society, to make use of their experiences or to utilize their spare time for the activities.

 Many of the students said they had experienced volunteering since their elementary school days.
-They talked about how202109012 they felt through those experiences.
+They talked about how they felt through those experiences.
 “Volunteering work seemed to be interesting.”
 “I realized the importance of listening to others and of trying to understand their circumstances.”
 “I’ve learned to take a broader point of view.”

 This time they are participating in AIRA’s activities with the recommendation from their universities, while they showed an interest in continuing their volunteering in some way after the festival.